 The Priority Framework

 Not all on-page factors are equal.
-Before diving into the checklist, understand this hierarchy:
+Understand this hierarchy before you start:

-Critical - Get these wrong and you’ll struggle to rank Important - Noticeable impact on rankings Nice to Have - Small improvements, do after the essentials
+Critical – Get these wrong and you won’t rank Important – Direct impact on rankings Nice to Have – Small improvements after the essentials are locked

 Critical: Content Quality

 Match your content to the intent.
-If people search “how to choose an HVAC contractor,” they want a guide, not a sales pitch.
+A search for “how to choose an HVAC contractor” demands a guide, not a sales pitch.

 Is Your Content Comprehensive?

-Thin content rarely ranks.
-That doesn’t mean you need 5,000 words on every page, but you need enough depth to fully answer the user’s question.
+Thin content doesn’t rank.
+You don’t need 5,000 words everywhere, but you need enough depth to answer the user’s question completely.

-• Does this page answer the main question completely?
+- Does it answer the main question completely?

 Is It Better Than What’s Ranking?

-Look at the top 3-5 results for your target keyword.
-To rank, you typically need to be better in some meaningful way:
+Study the top 3-5 results for your target keyword.
+To rank, you need to outdo them in a meaningful way:

 Critical: Title Tags and Meta Descriptions